deggis/8bishops/README.md

 Algorithm
 ---------

-This solver implemented with Haskell and is essentially breadth-first search (BFS) with a small twist: only boards that are completely unseen before are added.
-Previously seen board states are kept in a Set, which requires clumsy feeling Ord instance for board.
+This solver is implemented with Haskell and is essentially breadth-first search (BFS) with a small twist: only boards that are completely unseen before are added.
+Previously seen boards are kept in a Set, which requires clumsy (and slow) feeling Ord instance for board.

-The whole thing runs on Haskell lists.
 I'm a bit puzzled that on top of the naive/initial pure BFS solution that Set is enough to have this thing run in sufficient time.
-This solver goes through 9842 boards in 0.6 s before finding solution that requires 36 steps.
+This solver goes through 9842 boards in 0.6 s before finding a solution that requires 36 steps.